Islandora/documentation/docs/user-documentation/glossary.md

 Collections are a way of grouping related objects together in Islandora.
 They function much like directories on a computer; a collection can “contain” any number of related resource nodes and sub-collections.

 ## Crayfish
-A collection of Islandora 8 [micrsoservices](#microservice).
+A collection of Islandora 8 [microservices](#microservice).
 Some of the microservices are built specifically for use with a Fedora Repository and API-X, while others are just for general use within Islandora 8.

 ## Derivative
 A version of a file which is derived from an uploaded file.
 For example, a thumbnail generated from an uploaded image.
-Islandora uses [micrsoservices](#microservice) to generate derivatives.
+Islandora uses [microservices](#microservice) to generate derivatives.

 ## Docker
 [Docker](https://www.docker.com/) is a platform that use OS-level virtualization to deliver software in packages called containers.
 Islandora uses Docker as part of ISLE, a suite of Docker containers that run the various components of Islandora required by Islandora Defaults.